Stratified Permutational Berry--Esseen Bounds and Their Applications to Statistics: Extensions

 \section{Extensions}

-Due to the space limit, we present two extensions in the supplementary material.
+We have two extensions.
 First, we extend Theorem \ref{theorem:beb} to the multivariate stratified linear permutation statistic.
+The extension is useful when we are interested in estimating multiple parameters simultaneously.
 Second, we prove a BEB of the multivariate stratified linear permutation statistic over convex sets as, extending the result of \citet{fang2015rates} in the non-stratified setting.
+The extension is useful when we are interested in analyzing quadratic form statistics.
+We give the details below.